Rostering Rules & Regulations

 - Can my employer change my shift today?

-- Only by mutual agreement or in a genuine emergency (e.g. another staff member is sick and cover is needed), depending on your employment status.
+- Only by mutual agreement or in a genuine emergency (e.g. another staff member is sick and cover is needed).
+Otherwise the 7-day notice rule applies.

 Automate SCHADS Compliance